General guidance and strategies to develop speech, language and communication

 Afasic

 Afasic supports parents and carers with young children who have difficulties with listening, talking and understanding others.
 Here is information for you use and to share with families of the children you support.
 It includes a wide range of information about talking, listening and understanding and what might cause these difficulties.
-If families are worried that their young child is not talking or not saying as much as other children of their age, they can contact Afasic by telephone or email to speak to someone who can help.
+If families are worried that their child is not talking or not saying as much as other children of their age, they can contact Afasic by telephone or email to speak to someone who can help.

 Cost: Free